From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Introduction

-\paragraph{Structure of the paper} \gm{The first seven sections describes one dimension each by introducing the main concepts first, either based on logic, probability or machine learning, and then showing how they are implemented in StarAI and NeSy systems.
-The first two sections deal with purely logical dimensions: Section 2 introduces the different types of logic, i.e. propositional, relational and first-order, while Section 3 presents how to use logic for inference by distinguishing between proof-based and model-based systems.
-Section 4 distinguishes between directed or undirected models, as it is common in probabilistic graphical models.
-Section 5 presents how Boolean logic can be extended to continuous semantics, namely probabilistic and fuzzy logic.
-Section 6 introduces the dimension of learning, distinguishing parameter learning from structure learning.
-Section 7 focuses on representations and to what extent neural symbolic models use symbolic and/or subsymbolic features.
-Section 8 positions neural symbolic approaches in the spectrum of three main paradigms, i.e. logic, probability and neural networks.
-Section 9 proposes inter-dimensional considerations.
-Section 10 analyses two deep learning techniques, namely knowledge graph embeddings and graph neural networks, in the spirit of the proposed dimensions, as it turns out that they share many features with neural symbolic systems.
-Finally, in Section 10, we conclude by introducing open challenges in the neural symbolic landscape.}
+\paragraph{Structure of the paper} The next seven sections each describe one dimension by first introducing the main underlying concepts, either based on logic, probability or machine learning, and then showing how they are incorporated in StarAI and NeSy systems.
+Section \ref{sec:proof_vs_model} presents how to use logic for inference by distinguishing between proof-based and model-based systems, while Section \ref{sec:syntax} introduces logic at the syntac level, in particular, propositional, relational and first-order logic.
+Section \ref{sec:semantics} then introduces the semantics of logic and shows how to extend it to a continuous semantics, using fuzzy and probabilistic logics.
+Section \ref{sec:struct} discusses the dimension of learning, distinguishing parameter learning from structure learning.
+Section \ref{sec:symb_vs_subsymb} focuses on the representational level and to what extent neurosymbolic models use symbolic and/or subsymbolic features.
+Section \ref{sec:paradigms} positions neurosymbolic approaches along the spectrum of three main paradigms, i.e. logic, probability and neural networks. \rev{Section \ref{sec:tasks} describes general classes of learning tasks to which neurosymbolic systems are usually applied.} Finally, in Section 10, we conclude by introducing open challenges in the neurosymbolic landscape.

-We summarize various neural-symbolic approaches along these dimensions in Table \ref{tab:big_table}.
+We summarize various neurosymbolic approaches along these dimensions in Table \ref{tab:big_table}.